deliveroo/roo_on_rails/README.md

 ## Installation

-Add this line to your Rails application's Gemfile:
+Add this line at the top of your Rails application's Gemfile:

 ```ruby
 gem 'roo_on_rails'
 ```

+Remove the following gems from your Gemfile, as they're provided and configured by `roo_on_rails`:

+- `dotenv`
+- `newrelic_rpm`

+Remove the following configuration files:

+- `newrelic.yml` or `config/newrelic.yml`

 And then execute:

     $ bundle

+Then re-run your test suite to make sure everything is shipshape.

 ## Features